Your Fire Prevention Plan: Stopping Workplace Fires Before They Start

 - Prevention Improvements: How can we improve fire prevention in our daily work routines?

-Remember: Fire safety requires constant vigilance in prevention, quick recognition of hazards, and decisive action during emergencies.
+Takeaway: Fire safety requires constant vigilance in prevention, quick recognition of hazards, and decisive action during emergencies.
 By maintaining clean work areas, properly storing materials, and knowing our response procedures, we create a safer workplace for everyone.